A handy gift guide for the designers in your life

 3M command hooks

-3M hooks are damage-free and designer-approved — perfect for renters, perfectionists and chronic “I’ll hang it later” folks.
+3M hooks are damage-free and designer-approved.
+Perfect for renters, perfectionists and chronic “I’ll hang it later” folks.

-Want to tick it up a notch?
+Want to kick it up a notch?

 Bring a level, ask where they want it hung.
 They’ll be smitten!